eyereasoner/Notation3-By-Example/examples/n3s/README.md

 ## Limitations

 - No nesting of graphs
-- Scoping of blank nodes in now global
+- Scopeing of blank nodes
-  - See `blanknode.n3s` for an example that fails
+  - Blank nodes in antecedent will be turned into universals that are visible in consequent of a rule

 ## Implemented with